douglaz/oxivault/README.md

-# IronVault - Next-Generation Rust Hardware Wallet
+# OxiVault - Next-Generation Rust Hardware Wallet

 A modern, secure, and efficient Bitcoin hardware wallet implementation in Rust, designed to compete with and surpass existing Python-based solutions like Krux and SeedSigner.